DistrictDataLabs/cultivar/docs/auto_analysis.md

     sampleArray = nd.array(mn, mx, nonNaN)
 ```
 - Is there a certain density of data required to make a decision?
 This is a good question - some libraries build histograms for each column to examine densities.
+See the [`pandas` method for histograms](https://github.com/pydata/pandas/blob/master/pandas/core/algorithms.py#L250).
 TODO: look into thresholds

 - What types are we looking for?